godotengine/godot-docs/classes/class_primitivemesh.rst

 - void **set_uv2_padding** **(** :ref:`float<class_float>` value **)**
 - :ref:`float<class_float>` **get_uv2_padding** **(** **)**

 If :ref:`add_uv2<class_PrimitiveMesh_property_add_uv2>` is set, specifies the padding in pixels applied along seams of the mesh.
+Lower padding values allow making better use of the lightmap texture (resulting in higher texel density), but may introduce visible lightmap bleeding along edges.

-If at generation the size of the lightmap texture can't be determined, the UVs are calculated assuming a texture size of 1024x1024.
+If the size of the lightmap texture can't be determined when generating the mesh, UV2 is calculated assuming a texture size of 1024x1024.

 .. rst-class:: classref-section-separator